getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 # Serializers

-We'll write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 !!! warning "Prerequisites"

-    This page assumes you understand what __Getty Interfaces__ are and how they work.
+    This page assumes you know what __Getty Interfaces__ are and how they work.
     If not, see [here](/user-guide/design/interfaces/) before continuing.

+We'll write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 ## Scalar Serialization